peterdemin/pip-compile-multi/README.rst

 This case is so common, that there already is a number of tools to solve it.
 Two worth mentioning are:

-1. `Pip Tools`_ - mature package that is enhanced by ``pip-compile-multi``.
+1. `Pip Tools`_ - a mature package that is enhanced by ``pip-compile-multi``.
 2. `PipEnv`_ - fresh approach that is going to become Python standard way of locking dependencies some day.

-But what if project uses some packages that are not required by the service itself?
+But what if the project uses some packages that are not required by the service itself?
-For example ``pytest``, that is needed to run unit tests, but should never be deployed to production site.
+For example ``pytest``, that is needed to run unit tests, but should never be deployed to a production site.
 Or ``flake8`` - syntax checking tool.
 If they are installed in the current virtual environment, they will get into ``pip freeze`` output.
 That's no good.